plotly/academy/_react/4-redux-state-management.md

 > `redux` is the main package and is framework agnostic. `react-redux` provides bindings for react, as we'll see shortly!

 Then we need to create a store for our state and provide the state to our root `App` component.
+The `store` combines all of the apps reducers and (as the name suggests) stores the state.
+Once the store is set up though, you can forget about it again since we'll be using the state, but not the store directly!

 We do this in our main `index.js` file, and we'll use the `createStore` function from the `redux` package and the `Provider` component from the `react-redux` package.

 First, `import` those functions: